Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.MultiRegion.md

 It is recommended to configure zone redundancy if the region supports it.

 Virtual network settings must be configured in the added region, if networking is configured in the existing region or regions.
 The rule does not take this into consideration.

-For developer environments, suppressing the rule might make sense as configuring multi-region for an API Management instance requries the `Premium` SKU currently.
+For developer environments, suppressing the rule might make sense as configuring multi-region for an API Management instance requires the `Premium` SKU currently.

 ## LINKS